FabrizioMusacchio/MotilA/README.md

-# MotilA: Microglial Motility Analysis Pipeline
+# MotilA: A pipeline for microglial fine process motility analysis

 *MotilA* is a Python-based image analysis pipeline designed to quantify microglial fine process motility from 4D and 5D time-lapse image stacks acquired through multi-photon in vivo imaging.
 While developed for microglial analysis, *MotilA* can be applied to other cell types and imaging studies as well.
 The pipeline supports both single-file and batch processing, making it adaptable for various experimental designs and high-throughput analyses.